HomeDing/homeding.github.io/concepts/paper02.md

 The configuration of the HomeDing device is using in 2 files:

 * The system, hardware related features and the network configuration is defined in the `env.json` file.
 This file contains the configuration of the device, ota, sspd and optional display elements.
 There is no real need to change this file frequently and it stays the same for a specific board.
-In the documentation about the boards I know you can find samples for the env.json files.
+In the documentation about the boards I know you can find samples for typical env.json files.

 * The configuration of other elements is  placed in the `config.json` file.
-This file can be updated to change the behaviour of the device.
+This file can be updated to change the behavior of the device.

 * The web based configuration features will update the `config.json` file only.

-* The configuration is divided into these 2 files this way to make sure the device can start and can be reached over the network even when the configuration of the non-system elements is corrupted.
+* The configuration is split into these 2 files this way to make sure the device can start and can be reached over the network even when the configuration of the non-system elements in `config.json` is corrupted.

 ## Web based configuration